 Agroforestry in practice in the northeastern U.S.

-On her farm, Meghan uses a practice called alley cropping: she plants trees in lanes, with crops growing in between.
-In one lane, they grow a tree called Tilia cordata, or littleleaf linden, which they prune using a technique called pillaring.
+On her farm, Meghan practices a technique called silvopasture.
+In one "lane," for instnace, she grows a tree called Tilia cordata, or littleleaf linden, which they prune using a technique called pollarding.
 This results in a flush of new branches and creates a living scaffold — almost like a grape trellis.

 “Imagine grapes growing on a living tree trellis with sheep grazing underneath.
 So, we're combining one, two, three crops in one land unit,” said Meghan.

 Our listener Rich read that agroforestry is potentially a climate solution, since growing trees is a method of carbon sequestration.
 But both Kate and Meghan pointed to another benefit: climate adaptation.